praabindhp/Infix_To_Postfix_Eval/README.md

 This Is A C-Program To Illustrate The Operations To Convert Infix To Postfix Evaluation

+Infix expression is an expression in which the operator is in the middle of operands, like operand operator operand.
+Postfix expression is an expression in which the operator is after operands, like operand operator.
+Postfix expressions are easily computed by the system but are not human readable.

 The Operations/Error Illustrated :

     1. Stack is full